rerun/rerun/README.md

 Rerun supports basic command replay logging (See "Logs" section below).
-When rerun logs a command it does so in a form that can be re-executed (aka "replayed").
+When rerun logs a command it does so in a form that can be re-executed (i.e., "replayed").
 It's possible to have rerun compare the results of a given replay log against a new command execution.

 Use the `--replay <log>` option to compare replay output from a command log.
 Replay logs are normally found in the directory specified by the `RERUN_LOGS` environment variable (or the `-L <dir>` option).

-Below you can see the results of `freddy:dance -jumps 2` compared against an earlier command execution.
-After the command completes, rerun uses the `diff` command to compare the results to those found in the specified replay log.
+Below you can see the results of a comparison between this run of `freddy:dance -jumps 2`  against an earlier command execution.
+After the command completes, rerun uses the `diff` command to compare the log output.

 	$ ./rerun --replay $RERUN_LOGS/freddy-dance-2011-0921-140744.replay freddy:dance -jumps 2
 	jumps (2)